Hamidalavi/Javascript-tips/5-grammer.md

 5. For the second `?` test, `"Persian Sight"` is truthy
 6. `a` is `23`

-**Note**: Thus, my advice here **use operator precedence/associativity where it leads to shorter and cleaner code, but use `()` manual grouping in places where it helps create clarity and reduce confusion**.
+**Note**: Thus, our advice here **use operator precedence/associativity where it leads to shorter and cleaner code, but use `()` manual grouping in places where it helps create clarity and reduce confusion**.

 ## ASI (Auto Semicolon Insertion)